I offer professional advice and knowledge about all things hair dye. Discover the terminology, chemistry, and processes behind dyeing hair.

 More Styling Tips

-For best results with smoothing serums, it's important to always use them properly.
+For best results with hair smoothing serums, it's important to always use them properly and there's a few things to note that will ensure that you get the best out of the product:

 - Apply before the use of heat to protect against damage.

-- If you're using hairspray, apply your smoothing serum beforehand and give it time to set into the hair.
+- If you're using hairspray, apply your smoothing serum first and give it time to set into the hair.

 - Using smoothing serums with waxes or gels is counter-intuitive and won't produce the best results.
 Smoothing serums reduce cling, add shine, and make hair sleek.
 Waxes and gels are meant to add grip and a matte texture.
 If you need to use wax or gel, give the serum a miss, and vice versa.